alphagov/govuk-design-system/src/patterns/navigate-a-service/index.md

 ### Adding other elements alongside navigation

-GOV.UK header and Service header navigation components both include ‘slots’ to insert code at the start and end of the container.
+In the component code, there are ‘slots’ to insert code at the start and end of the container.
 These can be used to show tools such as language selectors.

 To help maintain consistency across services on GOV.UK, we provide some advice on how and where to place some common components and elements.